rysavy-ondrej/Netfox.NDX/TestData/Readme.md

 ﻿# RocksDB Export Format
-Metacap file is exported to Rocks DB using two ColumnFamilies:
+Metacap file is exported to Rocks DB using two ColumnFamilies (see https://github.com/facebook/rocksdb/wiki/Column-Families):

-* *flows* this family contains flow records
+* *flows* - this family contains flow records

-* *packets* this family contains packets pointers realted to each flow
+* *packets* - this family contains packets pointers realted to each flow

 Both families use *key* that is represented by a flow key of the following structure: